Meet4021/Bank-Marketing-Project/README.md

 ## Project Purpose

-The purpose of the machine learning model is to allow a bank to predict the outcome of a marketing campaign for each of its clients.
+This project will build a machine learning model to allow a bank to predict the outcome of a marketing campaign for each of its clients.
 This will allow the bank to focus its efforts on the clients that are most likely to respond positively to the campaign.

 Four types of classifier algorithms were tested:
 1. Logistic Regression